 During the last decade, Alemanno’s research has been centred on the role of - and need for - evidence in policymaking.
 In particular, he has been focusing on and promoting the study of the emerging law and policy of risk regulation in both the EU and the WTO legal orders.
 In particular, he is interested in the relationship between the regulatory competence of states in furtherance of domestic policies of general interest and concern, such as public health and food safety, and the preservation of a liberal international trade framework.
 He explores, in particular, the use of scientific evidence and behavioural research - as drawn from psychology, cognitive sciences and economics - in regulatory decision-making and in the judicial review of science-based measures by courts.
 At present, he is working on the legal implications and potential contribution of behavioural research in policymaking.
 He has recently explored the role of law in regulating lifestyle choices by integrating the insights of behavioural research in areas such as alcohol, tobacco and nutrition.
 He co-edited a volume titled 'Regulating Lifestyle Risks - Europe, Alcohol, Tobacco and Unhealthy Diets'

-) and an another provisionally titled "Nudging in Europe - What EU Law can learn from Behavioral Sciences?"
+) and an another provisionally titled "Nudge and the Law - What EU Law can learn from Behavioral Sciences?"
 (Hart Publishing, 2015) with Anne-Lise Sibony

 Alberto has published Trade in Food - Regulatory and Judicial Approaches in the EC and the WTO

 (Cameron May, 2007), a monograph devoted to the evolving and emotive area of food and trade law.
 He has edited several volumes, among which Governing Disasters - The Challenges of Emergency Risk Regulation

 (Edward Elgar, 2011), Better Business Regulation in a Risk Society

 (Springer, 2013), Foundations of EU Food Law & Policy - Ten Years of the European Food Safety Authority